 At this stage, you can let the salmon marinate for 30 minutes (in this case, skip bringing the salmon to room temperature) before baking it.

-If you are in hurry, skip the marinating time and preheat your oven to 190° C (375° F).
+If you are in a hurry, skip the marinating time and preheat your oven to 190° C (375° F).

 When the oven is hot, place the baking dish and cook the salmon for 18 to 20 minutes, until its color turned opaque and it flakes easily with a fork.
-The thickest point of the salmon fillet should reach 52º C (125º F).

 Top Tips From the Chef